AriPal/articles/Readme.md

 authContext.aquireToken('https://graph.microsoft.com', (errorDesc, token, error) => {})
 ```

-I have tried many ways but could not get the access token and instead got id token.
-To access MS Graph API, an access token is required.
+I have tried many ways but could not get the access-token and instead got id-token.
+To access MS Graph API, an access-token is required.
 After a couple of trials, I went with an approach that works, but I'm sure there are better ways of doing it.
-The best ways are of course to the access token when running `aquireToken` method.
+The best ways are of course to the access-token when running `aquireToken` method.

 # Summary

-We have now covered how to authenticate a user, authorize the user to get the access token, use access token to access MS Graph API, and last but not least, generate an Excel file on user's OneDrive.
+We have now covered how to authenticate a user, authorize the user to get the access-token, then use the access-token to access MS Graph API, and last but not least, generate an Excel file on user's OneDrive.
 To make the authentication and authorization flow work, remember to wrap the flow inside the MS Teams context otherwise the content page won't be displayed.
-If we put the code outside the MS Teams context, the code will still work, but not shown in MS Teams.
+If we put the code outside the MS Teams context, the code will still work, but will not be displayed in MS Teams.

 Here's a high-level overview of what you need to make the content page (web app) work in MS Teams.